What is the national minimum wage?

-In particular you should note that employers must pay their employees at least the NMW or NLW as appropriate regardless of any additional tips, gratuities or service charges they may obtain as part of their job.
-(Workers entitled to the NMW/NLW must get at least the NMW/NLW in base pay with any tips being paid on top.)
+In particular you should note that employers must pay their employees at least the NMW or NLW as appropriate, regardless of any additional tips, gratuities or service charges they may obtain as part of their job.
+(In other words workers entitled to the NMW/NLW must get at least the NMW/NLW in base pay with any tips being paid on top.)

-Additionally, your employer cannot make deductions from your pay in respect of items or expenses that they have provided that are necessary for your employment (such as for a uniform or protective clothes) as these cannot bring down the pay rate below the NMW or NLW.
+Additionally, your employer cannot make deductions from your pay in respect of items or expenses that they have provided that are necessary for your employment (such as for a uniform or protective clothes), if these deductions bring down your pay rate below the NMW or NLW.
 Similarly, if you incur costs for things connected with the job, which are not reimbursed by your employer, then these will also have the effect of reducing the amount of pay you are taken to have received from your employer.

 If your employer provides you with accommodation as part of the job (including things like electricity, laundry costs, etc.), they can count some of its value towards NMW or NLW pay.
 Your employer cannot count more than the accommodation offset rate which is in force at any given time.

-The maximum offset rate for accommodation charges is £7.00 a day or £49.00 a week.
-If an employer charges more than this, the difference is taken off your pay which counts towards the NMW or NLW.
+The maximum offset rate for accommodation is currently £7.55 a day or £52.85 a week.
+If an employer charges more than this, the difference is taken off your pay that counts towards the NMW or NLW.

 Worker A, who is 23 years old, is paid £8 an hour for 40 hours work (£320 per week).
 But he stays in the employer’s accommodation and the employer charges him £90 per week for his bed and board.
-Under the accommodation offset rules, the employer is allowed to consider £49 per week as pay for NMW purposes.
-So whilst Worker A actually only receives £230 (320-90), he is deemed to receive £279 (230 + 49).
-However, the deemed amount of wages is less than the NMW for his 40 hours work, as it only amounts to £7.07 an hour (282.85 divided by 40), rather than £7.70.
+Under the accommodation offset rules, the employer is allowed to consider £52.85 per week as pay for minimum wage purposes.
+So whilst Worker A actually only receives £230 in pay (£320 less £90), he is deemed to receive £282.85 (£230 plus £52.85).
+However, the deemed amount of wages is less than the minimum wage rate for his 40 hours work, as it only amounts to £7.07 an hour (282.85 divided by 40), rather than £7.70.

 In addition to tips, deductions and accommodation, there are other complex minimum wage areas to be aware of (some unscrupulous employers may try and use them to their advantage).
 We look at some of them here:

-However, where prospective workers attend pre-employment induction events to assess their suitability for employment or as part of the job application process, then this would not count and is exempt from the minimum wage rules.
-You can see what other things count as working time on GOV.UK.
+However, where prospective workers attend pre-employment induction events to assess their suitability for employment or as part of the job application process, then this would not count as working time and is exempt from the minimum wage rules.
+You can see what other things count and do not count as working time on GOV.UK.

 Travel time and costs

-Whilst it is not a requirement under minimum wage law for an employer to make separate payments to workers for their travel, workers should be paid at least the NMW/NLW rate for all hours worked, including travel time and out of pocket expenses such as vehicle mileage (‘travel’ means travel in connection with work but not travel from home to place of work).
+Whilst it is not a requirement under minimum wage law for an employer to make separate payments to workers for their travel time, workers should be paid at least the NMW/NLW rate for all hours worked, including travel time and out of pocket expenses such as vehicle mileage (‘travel’ in this context means travel in connection with work but not travel from home to place of work).

 It is important that care workers in particular, who are often required to travel extensively to visit people in their own homes, try and understand the travel time rules to make sure they are being applied correctly.
 We look at the minimum wage, tax and tax credit/universal credit rules, as they apply to care workers in a dedicated section of our website.

 Any intern who has a contractual relationship with his employer must be paid at least minimum wage for the hours they have worked.
 Having set hours, an obligation to fulfil those hours and complete tasks, and individual responsibility for work are all aspects that will be taken into consideration.
 If an intern is a ‘volunteer’ they will be exempt from NMW/NLW.
 Volunteers are people who are under no obligation to perform work or carry out instructions.
 They have no contract or formal arrangement and so can come and go as they please

-If you are an intern, you may find it useful to read the GOV.UK guidance on the NMW for organisations who offer work experience, including placements and internships.
+If you are an intern, you may find it useful to read the GOV.UK guidance on the NMW and NLW for organisations who offer work experience, including placements and internships.